Scaling evaluation systems for agentic platforms from prototype to prod

 Validation System

-As the picture starts to evolve its easy to see that our agentic system is actually composed of an agent and a validation harness, which in turn is composed of a traditional deterministic testing framework, along with a complex hierarchy of evaluation tests and an observability system that gives you x-ray vision into the usage and behaviour of your application.
+As the picture starts to evolve its easy to see that our agentic system is actually composed of an agent and a validation system, which in turn is composed of a traditional deterministic testing framework, along with a complex hierarchy of evaluation tests and an observability system that gives you x-ray vision into the usage and behaviour of your application.

 The Path Forward: Building Your Validation Strategy